VolcanicArts/vrcosc.com/README.md

 # Website

-VRCOSC's static website, mostly used for documentation.
+VRCOSC's static website, used for documentation and changelogs.

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.